Vietnam.vn - Nền tảng quảng bá Việt Nam

 As similar threats are looming over EU leaders, the bloc faces questions about its place in the global order and whether it should pick a side or forge its own path.

 If you put the EU in relation to the world 's leading powers, the EU-China relationship has not been without tensions in recent years.
-There are longstanding disagreements over the bloc's trade deficit with China, the arms embargo and the protection of human rights.
+There are long-standing disagreements over the bloc's trade deficit with China, the arms embargo and the protection of human rights.

-Times are not good for US-EU relations either.
+Times are not smooth for US-EU relations either.
 After the Biden administration’s relatively friendly stance towards the EU, there are signs of the first increase in tensions that have characterized transatlantic relations during the Trump administration.

 Tensions are also spilling over into the economic and trade arena.
-President Trump has not hesitated to accuse the EU of “insubordination” and “brutal behavior” in its trade relationship with the US.
+President Trump has not hesitated to accuse the EU of “non-compliance” and “brutal behavior” in its trade relationship with the US.
 The new US president has also vowed to impose high tariffs on imports from the EU.

 The European Commission (EC) has been quick to reject these accusations and is trying to make it clear that it will respond in kind if it is “economically attacked”.